cygnusroot/gitlab.io/doc/administration/operations/extra_sidekiq_processes.md

 #### Monitoring

 The `sidekiq-cluster` command will not terminate once it has started the desired amount of Sidekiq processes.
-Instead the process will continue running and forward any signals to the child processes.
+Instead, the process will continue running and forward any signals to the child processes.
 This makes it easy to stop all Sidekiq processes as you simply send a signal to the `sidekiq-cluster` process, instead of having to send it to the individual processes.

-If the `sidekiq-cluster` process crashes or recieves a `SIGKILL`, the child processes will terminate themselves after a few seconds.
+If the `sidekiq-cluster` process crashes or receives a `SIGKILL`, the child processes will terminate themselves after a few seconds.
 This ensures you don't end up with zombie Sidekiq processes.